girover/laravel-family-tree-builder/README.md

     $node->makeAsSonOf($location);
 ```
 ##
-The next code will create father for this node, only if this node is a Root in the tree.
+The next code will create father for a node, only if this node is a Root in the tree.
 ```php
     $data = ['name' => $name, 'birth_date' => $birth_date];
     $node->createFather($data);
 ```
 ##
-To display the tree of this node starting from the node itself.
+To display the tree of a node starting from the node itself.
 ```php
     $node->toHtml();
     // or